Discover the digital revolution of assisted living marketing.

-With PPC ads, advertisers identify target keywords, bid on those keywords, and Google determines which keywords from your account are most relevant as well as your ad rank.
+With PPC ads, advertisers identify target keywords and bid on those keywords.
+Google then determines which keywords from your account are most relevant as well as your ad rank.
 The highest ad rank for that keyword earns the first Google Ads position, and so on.
-Since you will pay each time a user clicks on your ad, PPC ads can get costly, which is why you want to leave it to the experts to determine how to make the most out of your ads.
+Since you will pay each time a user clicks on your ad, PPC ads can get costly.
+This is why you want to leave it to the experts to determine how to make the most out of your ads.

 Another paid advertising option for assisted living homes is Facebook ads.
-The majority of baby boomers who may be looking to put their parents in a senior care home are already on Facebook, and if they’ve been doing research about assisted livings recently, you can target your Facebook ads to show up on their newsfeed.
-Unlike Google Ads, your Facebook ads can come with more than just a title, call to action, link to your website, and business description/offer – they can also include pictures, short videos, more detailed descriptions, and more.
+The majority of baby boomers who may be looking to put their parents in a senior care home are already on Facebook.
+If they’ve been doing research about assisted livings recently, you can target your Facebook ads to show up on their newsfeed.
+Unlike Google Ads, your Facebook ads can come with more than just a title, call to action, link to your website, and business description/offer.
+They can also include pictures, short videos, more detailed descriptions, and more.

-Although PPC and Facebook ads can become costly over time, when executed correctly they are a great way to target specific audiences, generate more conversions, and ultimately lead to more admissions to your facility.
+PPC and Facebook ads can become costly over time.
+When executed correctly however, they are a great way to target specific audiences.
+In addition, generate more conversions, and ultimately lead to more admissions.

 Building a website and making sure people are able to actually find your website is only the first step.
-Going to an assisted living facility isn’t an easy decision to make and it certainly isn’t a decision that is made overnight.
-Instead, everyone in your target market is going to do some research before making a decision.
+Going to an assisted living facility isn’t an easy decision to make.
+It certainly isn’t a decision that is made overnight.
+Instead, everyone in your target market is going to do some research.
 As a result, you have to ask, how can you nurture the potential leads that come through you website?
 More importantly, how can you make sure a past page visitor chooses your facility over the competition?